GoogleChrome/web.dev/content/path/discover/how-search-works/index.md

 Search engines look at keywords, the title, links, headings, text, and many other things.
 These are called **signals** which describe the content and context of the page.
 Signals allow search engines to answer any given query with the best possible page.
-In a library, you would take notes on which books are relevant for sets of questions.

 Search engines might find the same content at different URLs.
 For example a recipe for "apple pie" might live under "/recipes/apple-pie" and under "/recipes/1234".
-To avoid indexing and showing the recipe twice, search engines determine what the main URL should be and discard the alternative URLs showingthe same content.
+To avoid indexing and showing the recipe twice, search engines determine what the main URL should be and discard the alternative URLs showing the same content.

 ## Serving the most useful results